morrocoy/pymcx2/README.md

         dp["weight"] = dp.apply(lambda dp: dp["weight"] * np.exp(
             -mat["mua"] * scale * dp["ppathlen_mat%d" % (mat["tag"])]), axis=1)
 ```
 It corresponds to the matlab function in `mcxdetweight.m` provided by MCX.
+It
+is important to note that the background material with the tag 0 must be
+excluded here.

 ## Links
 - [Monte Carlo eXtreme (MCX) - CUDA Edition](https://github.com/fangq/mcx).